Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

       },
       "dateModified": {
         "@type": "Date",
-        "@value": "2023-07-29"
+        "@value": "2023-09-04"
       },
       "datePublished": {
         "@type": "Date",
         "@value": "2023-07-29"
       },
-      "description": "This blog post examines the reasons why Margot Robbie might be an Enneagram Type 8.
+      "description": "This blog post examines why Margot Robbie might be an Enneagram Type 8.
 It focuses on her personality traits, her motivations, her inner world, controversies she's faced, and how these elements might be related to the core attributes of a Type 8.", "headline": "Margot Robbie An Enneagram Type 8", "image": {
         "@type": "ImageObject",